Daerendor/PetitTubeBot/README.md

 # PetitTubeBot
-A Discord bot which sends random YouTube videos with no views
+A Discord bot integration of the petittube.com website - sends random YouTube videos with no views.